Black lives matter.

 Growing up Black in America is an experience of violence.
 It’s impossible to fight for LGBTQ youth without fighting for Black youth.
 One of the policy issues OFC advocates on is the disproportionate impact the school-to-prison pipeline has on LGBTQ students.
 They’re not alone.
 By preschool, Black children are being overdisciplined at a rate of 3-4 times white children.
 By middle school, Black preteens are already being stopped and frisked.
 By young adulthood, police are the sixth leading cause of death for Black men.
 It is impossible to fight for racial justice without fighting against state violence.

-Some of us sit in courtrooms and some sit in intersections, some run congressional committees and some run support groups, some answer the crisis lines and some answer the call to ministry, some line up in front of voting precints and some line up in front of riot police, some feed our people and some treat our people, some write and some speak and some sing, and some get through the day so they can do something else tomorrow.
+Some of us sit in courtrooms and some sit in intersections, some run congressional committees and some run support groups, some answer the crisis lines and some answer the call to ministry, some line up in front of voting precincts and some line up in front of riot police, some feed our people and some treat our people, some write and some speak and some sing, and some get through the day so they can do something else tomorrow.

 The fight for justice isn’t comfortable because injustice is fatal.
 Violence isn’t about property; it’s about power.
 The people leading the way through the streets tonight know they may not make it home.
 If they do, they know they will be at even greater risk from a virus tearing through our communities – a virus that has surgically exposed and exploited every crack in the equality of this country.
 Their decision that justice is worth placing their lives in danger is one of courage and conviction.